What is dyspraxia?

 Emotions and behaviour

-If your child is slow to develop their movement and coordination skills, it’s a good idea to talk to a doctor, health visitor or special educational needs coordinator (SENCO) at their school.
+If you think your child’s movement or coordination is developing slowly, talk to a doctor, health visitor or special educational needs coordinator (SENCO) at their school.

 Your child may then be referred for an assessment, which can be done by a range of healthcare professionals, including: